-A bank holding company or a bank at the top of a group manages the group's business, including formulation and proper implementation of the group's basic policy management.
-Since the Banking Act amendment of 1998, the government has adopted the view that it is appropriate to manage risk on a whole-group basis while clearly defining the boundaries of banking groups.
+A bank holding company or a bank at the top of a group (i.e., the bank that is not a subsidiary of another bank or bank holding company) manages the group's business, including formulation and proper implementation of the group's basic policy management.
+Since the Banking Act amendment of 1998, the government's view has been that it is appropriate to manage risk on a whole-group basis while clearly defining the boundaries of banking groups.
 In line with this approach, a banking group is required to disclose financial statements and non-performing loans on a consolidated basis.
 Furthermore, banks' capital adequacy ratios, leverage ratios, liquidity coverage ratios, large exposure restrictions, and arm's length rules serve as indispensable tools for the management of banking groups on a consolidated basis.